s4yhii/s4yhii.github.io/_posts/2025-08-30-Tickets-popcorn-please.md

 That was the spark.
 What began as casual curiosity turned into a journey where I ended up pulling strangers’ receipts and breaking AES encryption in the browser.

-`“The checkout flow looked ordinary — until I noticed encInfo.”`
+`“The checkout flow looked ordinary, until I noticed encInfo.”`

 ![alt text](https://raw.githubusercontent.com/s4yhii/s4yhii.github.io/master/assets/images/Writeup/cinema/1.png)